 Performance is a powerful device for building self-identity and a sense of worth.
 Our chosen pieces will help build key performance skills.
-Through improvisation and song writing, we will encourage creativity and the presentation of personal ideas.
 Where feasible, we will end our term with a playback in school assembly.
 Children are also invited to join us on the Kids’ Stage at Paddle Round The Pier on Saturday 7th July.